ray-x/go.nvim/README.md

 -bang will put result to register `a` if ["x] specified, will put get json from clipboard

+### Load Env file
+* GoEnv {filename}
+By default load .env file in current directory, if you want to load other file, use {filename} option

 ### Generate return value

 * GoGenReturn